 A. NJ Medical Fees

 The NJ workers’ compensation does not have a medical fee payment schedule.
-The employer or its insurance carrier may negotiate and contract with provider for medical fees.
+The employer or insurance carrier may negotiate and contract with a provider for medical fees.
 If a dispute arises, the medical fee is determined by a judge of compensation.

 B. NJ No Choice of Physician